The KUWC will reopen

 in Rohrbach Library 100c or online (please see directions below).

-NOTE: For Fall 2020, we are not allowing walk-ins; all sessions will need to be made by appointment to help us control the traffic and cleaning of the center.
+NOTE: For Fall 2020 and Spring 2021, we are not allowing walk-ins; all sessions will need to be made by appointment to help us control the traffic and cleaning of the center.
 Tutors will wear masks/ face shields at all times and require student writers to do the same.

 Please call 610-683-4733 or email email@example.com to set up an in person appointment; we will also have an appointment sheet hung outside the center door.